 Brexit has imposed ‘costs’ on UK economy, Jeremy Hunt admits

-Chancellor Jeremy Hunt has accepted that Brexit has imposed “costs” on the UK, but insisted he did not believe EU withdrawal will make Britain poorer in the long run.
+Chancellor Jeremy Hunt has accepted that Brexit has imposed “costs” on the UK, but insisted he did not believe EU withdrawal would make Britain poorer in the long run.

 Challenged by the BBC’s Laura Kuenssberg, Mr Hunt did not deny that the UK economy had grown less strongly since the formal departure date almost three years ago than it would have done if Britain had remained in the European trading bloc.

-But he blamed the Covid pandemic for preventing the UK from taking advantage of the “opportunities” which he claimed were offered by Brexit.
+But he blamed the Covid pandemic for preventing the UK from taking advantage of the “opportunities” that he claimed were offered by Brexit.

-Despite figures showing that Britain is the only major economy to have failed to return to pre-pandemic levels of growth, he denied that Brexit was “the biggest issue” holding the economy back.

-And he said that his Autumn Statement on Thursday will include measures to enable the UK to make a success of the change.

 Register for free to continue reading